rolfbjarne/xamarin-macios/docs/website/mtouch-errors.md

 This example tries to build a static object (`MyBinary`) comprised of two assemblies (`Assembly1.dll` and `Assembly2.dll`), which is not allowed.

+<h3><a name="MT0104"/>There is at least one extension that builds for '*'.
+The main app must also build for this architecture if assemblies are compiled into frameworks, so it has automatically been enabled.</h3>

+When compiling assemblies to user frameworks, the frameworks must contain the CPU architectures used in both the container app and all extensions.

+For example:

+* The container app is a 64-bit only app (ARM64).
+* There's an extension that targets both ARMv7 and ARM64.

+In this case all the frameworks in the container app must also build for ARMv7, otherwise the extension won't work on 32-bit devices.

 <h3><a name="MT0105"/>MT0105: No assembly build target was specified for '*'.</h3>

 When specifying the assembly build target using --assembly-build-target, every assembly in the app must have a build target assigned.